ikelaiah/free-pascal-cookbook/docs/docs/basics/basics-fpc.md

-# Basics of Object Pascal using FPC
+# Intro to Object Pascal using FPC

 ## Greetings!